rayandaod/french-intent-classification/README.md

 - [x] Check the licenses of the models used
 - [x] Complete the readme and comment the code properly
 - [x] Add a requirements.txt file
+- [ ] Read and install/run everything one last time
+- [ ] Make slides for the presentation

 ## Acknowledgements